A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 gold price historical trends

-Throughout history, gold has consistently maintained and even grown in value during periods of economic uncertainty and inflationary pressures.
+Throughout history, gold has consistently maintained and even grown in value during economic uncertainty and inflationary pressures.

 Examining gold's historical performance reveals its effectiveness as a hedge against inflation.
 For instance, when inflation peaked at 8.8% in the 1970s, gold achieved a remarkable 35% annual return.
 During the Great Recession between 2007 and 2011, gold's spot price nearly doubled.
 In 2020, amid global economic uncertainty due to the COVID-19 pandemic, gold gained over 25%.